Louisiana Maneuvers: Lessons

-The U.S. Army fighting doctrine was based around the ideas of mass and mobility.
-The constabulary-type Army of the frontier days was based on a high level of mobility, while the Union Army that won the U.S. Civil War massed combat power in a series of campaigns aimed at the heart of Confederate strength.
-These two legacies shaped U.S. doctrine leading up to World War II.

 Built around a nucleus from Chaffee's 7th Mechanized Cavalry, the 1st U.S. Armored Division tested the ability of a very large combined-arms mechanized unit to move long distances, maintain troops and vehicles in combat conditions, and affect the outcome of tactical and operational-level problems.
 The armored division concept was considered sound and led to the formation of 16 U.S. armored divisions during World War II.

 U.S. defensive doctrine was based on the perceived need to defeat German blitzkrieg tactics; U.S. units expected to be faced with large numbers of German tanks attacking on relatively narrow fronts.
 The maneuvers tested the concept of the tank destroyer.
 This concept, originating with artillery officers, consisted of large numbers of highly mobile guns to be held in reserve.
 Upon an enemy tank attack, the towed or self-propelled tank destroyers would be rapidly deployed to the flanks of the penetration with the intent of taking a heavy toll of attacking tanks.
 Tank destroyers were supposed to employ aggressive, high-speed hit-and-run tactics against tanks.
 The use of these guns was distinct from the forward placement of towed antitank guns assigned as a normal part of the Infantry Regiment.
 The Louisiana Maneuvers' data showed that the Infantry's AT guns took a much higher toll on "enemy" tanks than did the tank destroyer battalions' guns.
 However, the conclusion drawn was that a tank destroyer force of independent tank destroyer battalions should be raised.

 In actual practice during World War II, such massed enemy tank attacks rarely happened; indeed, throughout the war only one TD battalion ever fought in an engagement quite like that which had originally been envisaged, at the Battle of El Guettar.
-The Tank destroyer command eventually numbered over 100,000 men and 80 battalions equipped with 36 tank destroyers or towed anti-tank guns each.
+The tank destroyer command eventually numbered over 100,000 men and 80 battalions equipped with 36 tank destroyers or towed anti-tank guns each.
 Immediately after the war, the force was disbanded and the anti-tank role was formally taken over by the Infantry, Engineer and Armor branches.

 The exercise was also notable for the first wide-scale testing of the new C ration.
 Valuable data was obtained regarding weight of meals, composition and shape of can used.
 The resulting amendments produced the standard "C" field ration used by U.S ground forces for the bulk of World War II.